Skip to content

 Assumptions and limitations

-• Uses published BC PTT rates.
+• Uses published BC PTT rates including standard, luxury, and additional brackets.

 Example scenarios